The Top 5 Neuromarketing Research Studies

 Today, we will take a step back from the exciting consumer research being conducted in 2019, and look at some of the seminal research that has helped move the neuromarketing industry to where it is today.
 How can neuroscience predict what small-ticket consumer goods people will purchase?
 Are Super Bowl advertisers spending their ad dollars as efficiently as possible?
 Can neuroscience help researchers effect social change, like promoting smoking cessation and creating powerful female superhero role models?
 Read on!

-The Somatic Marker Hypothesis
+- The Origins of Neuromarketing: The Somatic Marker Hypothesis

 Our review of seminal neuromarketing studies begins not with a neuromarketing study, but with a line of academic research.
 Previously in our blog, we have detailed the many ways in which various neuroscientific tools – electrodermal activity, electroencephalography, facial expressions, and so on – can be used to understand the human emotional experience.